-Autumn is one of our favorite seasons!
-At Pauley’s Pups, we love seeing the leaves change color, the heat of summer cooling off and warm beverages.
+Crisp, cool nights, warm apple cider, fall has everything to offer.
 However, your canine companion may not be as excited for fall as you are.
 With smaller breeds, there are some precautions that you need to take to keep your dog safe during the changing seasons.
-We have compiled a list of some of the items you should address in the upcoming months.

-Halloween can also be a scary time for dogs in the autumn months as well!
+Halloween can be a scary time for dogs in the autumn months as well!
 There are all types of terrors on Oct.
 31, and these costumes can be scary if your dog is not used to them.
 The constant doorbell ringing could frighten them, too, not to mention the possible dangers of Halloween candy.
-If your dog gets into Halloween candy – specifically chocolate – your dog may be in trouble.
-It is well known that chocolate is poisonous to dogs, so make sure all your tasty Halloween candy is out of reach.
-We recommend placing it on top of your refrigerator where there’s no change of your pup getting to it!
+If your dog gets into Halloween candy – specifically chocolate – they may be in trouble, so make sure all your tasty Halloween candy is out of reach.

 When you take your dog on a walk in the fall, be conscious of your surroundings.
 Prior to hibernation, snakes often hide in wet piles of leaves.
 Because they’re preparing for a long nap, these creatures can be super cranky if disturbed by your pup on accident.
 Fleas and ticks are also prevalent in moist conditions before the winter freeze, so if you choose to walk your dog close to woods or a park, you could run the risk of your dog bringing home some unwelcome guests into your home.
 Keep up with your regular flea and tick treatments during the fall to make sure your dog doesn’t end up with an infestation of these pests.